frnmst/python-training/README.md

 # python-training

-My solutions to several python exercises found on the web
+My solutions to several Python exercises found on the web and on some books.

+## Warning

+These are my first serious steps with Python so there most certainly are conceptual mistakes.

 ## LICENSE